-The amounts and timing of our use of the net proceeds from this offering will depend on a number of factors, such as the timing and progress of our clinical trials and research and development efforts, the timing and progress of any partnering efforts, any strategic transactions in which we may engage, and the competitive environment for our product candidates.
-As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering.
-Accordingly, our management will have broad discretion in the timing and application of these proceeds.
+As of the date of this prospectus supplement, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering.
+Our management will have broad discretion in the application of these proceeds.

 DILUTION